microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Enable-WinGetSetting.md

 ## DESCRIPTION

-Enables an administrative setting.
-Requires administrator access.
+This command enables an administrative setting.
+The command must be run from an elevated session using the **Run as Administrator** option.

-Administrator Settings default to "Disabled" and may be controlled by Group Policy Objects.
+This command support the following administrative settings:

-Administrator Settings:
+- LocalManifestFiles

-* LocalManifestFiles
+- BypassCertificatePinningForMicrosoftStore
-* BypassCertificatePinningForMicrosoftStore
+- InstallerHashOverride
-* InstallerHashOverride
+- LocalArchiveMalwareScanOverride
-* LocalArchiveMalwareScanOverride
+- ProxyCommandLineOptions
-* ProxyCommandLineOptions
+- DefaultProxy

-* DefaultProxy
+Administrative settings are disabled by default.
+Administrative settings can also be managed using Group Policy objects.

 ## EXAMPLES